makeyourownmaker/backupSession/README.md

 The load.session function will add a sessionInfo<version> variable to the global environment.
 This variable contains the sessionInfo() string stored in the .RInfo file.

+The [testthat](http://testthat.r-lib.org/) package is required to run the tests but is not required for normal installations.

 Further info:
 ```